edgeworx/docs/content/en/docs/ai/_index.md

 be best implemented as immediate AI processing (see below) so Darcy does not use precious resources for processing that you don’t want.

-## Start with an Input Stream
+## Start with an input stream

-The first stage of every pipeline cycle (also called a [frame or pulse](/docs/more/terminology.md#frame-cycle-or-pulse)) is the unprocessed data coming from the [Input Stream](/docs/more/terminology.md#input-stream) that you have chosen for your application.
-Choose an Input Stream that provides the sensor data that you want Darcy to process.
+The first stage of every pipeline cycle (also called a [frame or pulse](../more/terminology.md#frame-cycle-or-pulse)) is the unprocessed data coming from the [input stream](../more/terminology.md#input-stream) that you have chosen for your application.
+Choose an input stream that provides the sensor data that you want Darcy to process.
 This may be audio, video, LiDAR, thermal video, or just about anything you can imagine.

-A good example of an Input Stream is the CameraStream class that comes built-in with the Darcy AI Engine.
-This Input Stream allows you to specify the device path for a video camera.
+A good example of an input stream is the CameraStream class that comes built-in with the [Darcy AI Engine](../more/terminology.md#engine).
+This input stream allows you to specify the device path for a video camera.
 It will read the video camera feed and bring it into Darcy at the frame rate and resolution you specify.

 Instantiate the CameraStream object and set some of its parameters like this: